rockwellej/public-playground/README.md

 # Jamie's Public Playground

 This repostiory contains research materials, code samples and experimental resources to support my different interests and initiatives.
-See below for alist of projects; for which this repository was originally created.
+See below for a list of projects; for which this repository was originally created.
 - the IRI Hackathon POC.

 The [References](#references) section is supporting materials from research.